sausheong/polyglot/README.md

     2. A hash/map/dictionary of headers.
 You should try to put in at least the 'Content-Type' header
     3. The HTTP response body.
 This must be a string

 The examples below shows how this can be done in various languages.
+The full list of responders are in the responders directory, including sample (Hello World type) responders for:

+* Ruby
+* Python
+* PHP
+* Go

+Please send pull requests for sample responders in other languages!

 ### Ruby